Breastfeeding: Getting Started

 Every baby is different.
 Some will eat quickly and some will take longer to enjoy each drop.
 Others will take frequent breaks during each feeding.
 It's important to let your baby lead each feeding.
 This self-detachment will increase the amount of higher fat and higher calorie milk (hindmilk) that your baby will get.
 But once the breast is mostly empty, some babies will keep wanting to suck as a way of self-soothing.
 Over time you will be able to tell when your baby is switching to this self-soothing sucking.
 If your baby keeps sucking in this way and it’s painful, gently detach your baby.
 If breastfeeding is well established, you can offer a pacifier instead.
 If you aren't sure if your baby is full, try offering the other breast.

 Let your baby set the pace for breastfeeding.
-Watch his or her feeding cues.
+Watch their feeding cues.
 Here are some examples of feeding cues:

 Turning the head toward the breast